 Why does Almost Home charge an adoption fee for pets?

 Almost Home makes every effort to ensure your new pet is ready for life in its home.
-All of our pets are spayed or neutered, microchipped, vaccinated, dewormed and treated for any illnesses or injuries prior to adoption.
+All of our dogs and cats are spayed or neutered, microchipped, vaccinated, up to date on flea/tick and heartworm preventative, dewormed, and treated for any illnesses or injuries prior to adoption.
 The cost to prepare an animal for adoption is much higher than the adoption fee.

 What are the adoption fees for pets from AHHS?